 After graduating from Boston College, Dylan Conley attended the Florida State University College of Law.
 While at FSU Law, Dylan attended the Florida State Oxford College of Law Program at Oxford University in England.
 He served as an intern for the Law Office of William J. Conley, Jr. from 2008 to 2013 and joined the firm as an associate in 2014.

 Dylan is admitted to practice in Rhode Island as well as in the United States District Court for the District of Rhode Island.
 He is a member of both the Rhode Island Bar Association’s Government Law and Labor Law committees.
 As a teacher at the Roger Williams University Paralegal Studies program, received the 2015 Thomas J. Carroll Outstanding Teacher Award for his contributions to his profession, to the University, and to the community at large.

 When he isn’t at work, he and his wife Jenica Reed Conley, are active volunteers in the community.
 Together with their dog Chewbacca, they bought their home in the West End on HGTV’s House Hunters.
-Jenica, who is the co-chair of the local Junior League’s fundraising committee, works with Leadership Rhode Island and the West Broadway Neighborhood Association to try to save the Cranston Street Armory.
 Dylan is a founding board member of the Millennial Professional Group of Rhode Island, a non-profit dedicated to helping Millennials #ChooseRI as their place to live, work, play, and grow.
-He is also a member of the United Way of Rhode Island’s Public Policy Committee, a board dedicating to aiding the United Way’s policy efforts to help local families get the essential support they need.
+He is also Vice Chairman of Federal Hill House’s Executive Board, a non-profit organization founded in 1887 dedicated to serving the needs of the Federal Hill community from infant care to elderly outreach.